-After graduating from Royal Holloway College, London University and The Webber-Douglas Academy of Dramatic Art, she became a playwright and classical actress on the British stage.
+After graduating from London University and The Webber-Douglas Academy of Dramatic Art, she became a playwright and classical actress on the British stage.
 Then, at 28, she found her birth mother, who was living in Bald Mountain, Tennessee.
 The experience turned her into a stand-up comic.

 She was soon headlining at the Comic Strip in New York and the Comedy Store in LA, while maintaining her theatrical career.
-She appeared Off-Broadway at the Manhattan Theater club and on Broadway in Stanley with the Royal National Theatre.
+She appeared Off-Broadway with the Royal Shakespeare Company and on Broadway in Stanley with the Royal National Theatre.
 She also spent three years under studio development contract to star in her own sitcom with ABC, CBS and Jim Henson Productions.

-TV includes Late Night with Conan O’Brien, Comic Relief, Providence and Holding the Baby.
-Her unusually wide range of voices can be heard in cartoons and movies, from work by James Cameron and Robert Altman to Pocahontas and The Wonderpets.
+Her unusually wide range of voices can also be heard in cartoons and movies, from work by James Cameron and Robert Altman to the movie Pocahontas and The Wonderpets.
 She co-starred with Phyllis Diller and Annette Bening in the NPR/Firesign Theater production of The Wonderful World of Oz.
 She voices Pauline in the PBS cartoon Pauline’s Perilous Pyramid and Dog Bug in the popular children’s cd rom, Hooked on Math.
+TV includes Late Night with Conan O’Brien, Comic Relief and Providence.

-Her internationally acclaimed autobiographical one-woman show from which her novel springs, previewed at the Manchester Royal Exchange, premiered at the Edinburgh Festival’s Assembly Rooms and headlined in at the Soho Theatre as a highlight of the London Comedy Festival.
-The show has been seen in concert performances around the world and has raised hundreds of thousands of dollars for charitable organizations.
+Her internationally acclaimed autobiographical one-woman show from which her novel springs has been seen in concert performances on both sides of the Atlantic and has raised hundreds of thousands of dollars for charitable organizations.